What is Halifax Share Dealing?

-Today, Halifax is a well-known high street banking name which offers a variety of financial products and services.
+Today, Halifax is a well-known high street banking name that offers a variety of financial products and services.

-Halifax Share Dealing is the investment arm of the bank, was launched in 1996.
+Halifax Share Dealing is the investment arm of the bank and was launched in 1996.

 - Find out more: read our guide to the best and worst investment platforms